facioquo/uswds-design-patterns/README.md

-# Learning U.S. Web Design System
+# U.S. Web Design System design patterns

-A basic Angular 16 website for experimentation with USWDS components.
+A basic Angular 16 website for demonstrating design patterns with USWDS components.
 Nothing more.

 ## Getting started with this Angular site